ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 - Launch the parent launch file in a terminal

-- Launch the server's launch file in another terminal following the instructions in :ref:`From a Launch File`.
+- Launch the server's launch file in another terminal following the instructions in `From a Launch File`_.

 Alternatively, if you server of interest is being launched in these files directly (e.g. you see a ``Node``, ``LifecycleNode``, or inside a ``ComponentContainer``), you will need to seperate this from the others: